DomenicGonzalez/MDS_MovieLensData_UseCase/README.md

 # MDS_MovieLensData_UseCase
 This repository contains the data and the code that was used to build the use case in Oracle and MongoDB.

+#### Paper
+- The 'MDS_Paper.pdf' file contains the paper with the description, explanations and results of the use case.

 #### Data
 - The 'MovieLensData' folder contains all the CSV-files with the data used in our use case